sonic-net/sonic-mgmt/docs/testplan/DHCP-Server-test-plan.md

 ## Emulate port change

 Once all clients are assigned an IP:
-- Run default test on the client
+- Change the MAC address of the interface in the ptf container
+- Sends DISCOVER packet from the changed MAC interface
-- Offer received from DHCP Server should retain the same IP Address
+- Offer received from DHCP Server should retain the same IP address

 ### Test objective

 This test simluates a device being unplugged from a port and replaced with a new device.
 New device should expect the same address as before.

+## Multi-Vlan

+Run default tests on 3 Vlans
+- Add two more Vlans
+- At least one ptf port is mapped to each Vlan
+- Check that the ports that's mapped'to each VLAN receive the corresponding expected IP Addresses

+### Test objective

+This test checks that dnsmasq distributes corresponding IP depending on the subnet mapped to each VLAN in minigraph to the ports in ptf